harrytallbelt/blog/content/post/color.md

 # Screen subpixels

-Regardless of the manufacturer of your display, if you took a powerful magnifying glass to your display, you find a grid of pixels, where each pixel is composed of 3 types of subpixels: one type emitting red, one green, and one blue.
+Regardless of the manufacturer of your display, if you took a powerful magnifying glass to your display, you would find a grid of pixels, where each pixel is composed of 3 types of subpixels: one type emitting red, one green, and one blue.
 It might look something like this:

 <figure>
 <img src="/images/color/Subpixels.png">